johnridesabike/bikewalklife/posts/2020/12/what-is-a-bicycle-street-the-answer-is-multi-faceted.md

 - Beyond the Automobile
 - Matt Pinder
 - bicycle street
+excerpt: >
+  Matt Pinder, in his blog Beyond the Automobile, has a series of posts which explore what makes a street a “bicycle street.”

 ---
 Matt Pinder, in his blog [Beyond the Automobile](https://beyondtheautomobile.com/), has a series of posts which explore what makes a street a “bicycle street.”